The 3D Mirage: Probing and Taming 3D Hallucinations: Introduction

 \section{Introduction}

-Enabling reliable perception and reconstruction of 3D scene is paramount for promising safe and robust visual intelligence~\cite{Li_2023_ICCV,Li_2024_CVPR,li-etal-2023-towards-noise,xu2025scalable,li2022online,li2024r,qiu2025robust,qiu2025image} and autonomous driving experience~\cite{li2024optimizing}.
+Enabling reliable perception and reconstruction of 3D scenes is critical for safe and robust visual intelligence~\cite{Li_2023_ICCV,Li_2024_CVPR,li-etal-2023-towards-noise,xu2025scalable,li2022online,li2024r,qiu2025robust,qiu2025image} and autonomous driving experience~\cite{li2024optimizing}.
 Driven by this necessity, Monocular Depth Estimation (MDE) has transitioned from a challenging academic problem to a core perception component in real-world systems.
 This rapid adoption is fueled by powerful foundation models such as Depth-Anything V2~\cite{dav2}, Zoe-Depth~\cite{zoe}, and MiDaS/DPT~\cite{dpt, ranftl2022tpami}, which are trained on massive, diverse datasets.
-However, their remarkable zero-shot generalization obscures a critical and unexamined vulnerability: an over-reliance on large-scale statistical priors causes these models to trade geometric fidelity for semantic consistency, making them susceptible to perceptual ambiguity.
+However, their remarkable zero-shot generalization obscures a critical and unexamined vulnerability: an over-reliance on large-scale statistical priors, trading geometric fidelity for semantic consistency, making them susceptible to perceptual ambiguity and adversarial attack.

 In this work, we identify and analyze a critical failure mode we term the \textbf{3D Mirage}.
 We find that SOTA depth foundation models fail in two common, safety-critical scenarios: 1) when presented with perceptually ambiguous 2D patterns, such as 3D street art, and 2) when operating under a restricted field-of-view (FOV) that removes broad contextual cues.
-The phenomenon is illustrated in Fig.~\ref{fig:teaser}: given a full scene, a model correctly perceives a flat road.
-However, when the view is cropped to the same road section, which emulates a limited FOV or partial occlusion, the model hallucinates a significant, non-planar obstacle.
-This demonstrates a profound failure of contextual grounding, where the model's depth prediction is not anchored in local geometric reality but is instead a fragile artifact of its large-scale training priors.
+Fig.~\ref{fig:teaser} shows this: the same flat road section reads as planar in the full scene, yet yields a significant non-existent 3D structure once the view is restricted to it.
+The trigger of this phenomenon is the illusory texture on the low-curvature carrier surface, causing hallucination of 3D structure.
+Furthermore, a faithful predictor should report the same flat geometry however the context varies, and the change in context exposes a core dependency of hallucination.
+This is a failure of contextual grounding: the model's depth prediction is not anchored in local geometric reality, but is instead a fragile artifact of priors shaped by large-scale training.